paulocymbaum/paulocymbaum/README.md

 ### 💻 Machine Learning Model to identify Prompt Injection - Personal (In Progress)
 *Aims to deliver a low-latency protection to prompt injections"

-- **A educational project** to help me protect my current Language Model integrations from Prompt Injections.
+- **An educational project** to help me protect my current Language Model integrations from Prompt Injections.
 This project is based on PyTorch/PySpark AI features, BERT for embeddings using pandas and plotly for data visualization.
   - Mapping common Prompt Injection Patterns
   - Finding a variety of datasets on the internet, Kaggle and HuggingFace.
 (5000 rows so far)
   - Creating a Naive-Bayes model to identify threats using BERT embedding to identify syntax of dangerous terms.
   - Perform Hyper-Parameter Optimization to find the best combination of weights.
-  - Trainig the model.
+  - Training the model.

   ---